denley/preferencebinder/README.md

 }
 ```

-In the above example, the injector will call `updateForValue(MY_PREFERENCE_DEFAULT)` if no value is set for `"my_preference_key"` at injection time.
+In the above example, `PreferenceInjector` will call `updateForValue(MY_PREFERENCE_DEFAULT)` if no value is set for `"my_preference_key"` on initialization.
 For fields and methods annotated with `@OnPreferenceChange`, the default value will be passed whenever the value for the given key is removed.

 Build Configuration
 --------